wso2/docs-is/en/docs/quick-starts/oauth-request-path-sample.md

      `                               https://localhost:9443/oauth2/token                             `

 !!! info
-    Once you receive the access token, you can use the following
+    Once you receive the access token, you can use the following for authorizing.
     ```https://localhost:9443/oauth2/authorize?access_token=<access_token>```